LuPoYi/ftx-keep-lending/README.md

 if annual rate is 20%, use hourly compounding you will get 22.1%

 if annual rate is 30%, use hourly compounding you will get 34.9%

+> idea: set 'isLendingAllCoins' is true that will stake every coin in this subaccount.
+If you transfer coin to this subaccount, it will be staked all of them.